shiro-nya/2025-chess-bot-tournament/README.md

 If you have questions, or requests for language support, feel free to reach out to me on Discord: @shiro_nya

 ## Change Log
+- 2025/09/19: Added two functions to the Chess API for fetching board turn counts, and one for cloning boards.
 - 2025/09/18: Added a function to the Chess API for fetching the opponent's latest move.
 - 2025/09/17: Six functions have been added to the Chess API to make Bitboards slightly easier to use.